 Sit down and read aloud.
 Once you have read through your presentation or PowerPoint deck several times you are ready to read aloud.
 Reading aloud is a vital memory enforcer.
 It helps you to visualise and memorise key points within your presentation.
 And, of course, that’s a key rehearsal skill.

 Stand up and read aloud.
 Once you have read through your presentation several times it’s good practice to do so standing up.
 That’s because when you stand up, you can apply emphasis to those passages of the speech that require special attention.
 You can speak up where appropriate and single out key words with extra intonation.
-At this stage you should look out for words or word combinations that are difficult to pronounce.
+At this stage you should rehearse the words or word combinations that are difficult to pronounce.

 Stand up, read aloud and move.
 With these key tasks completed you can now practise your presentation aloud–moving around.
 You should walk around and move your arms.
 Point for extra emphasis, perhaps.
 You should move your head adjusting your gaze to establish eye contact with an audience as you make each decisive point.
 With a mirror you can build a sense of your own mobility and speaking presence.

 Record your presentation.
 Your last presentation rehearsal step is to prepare an audio recording of yourself.
 Your target is to prepare a recording that you can listen to when travelling to and from work or during a quiet moment at home or the ball game.
 You need to build familiarity.
 And so, with familiarity goes confidence.
 That’s a presentation technique that’s widely used as these Hawaii presenters know.